mattermost/docs/source/install/install-ubuntu-1404-mysql.rst

 **To install MySQL 5.6 on Ubuntu Server:**

-1. Log into the server that will host the database and open a terminal window.
+1. Log into the server that will host the database, and open a terminal window.

 2. Install MySQL version 5.6.